Codecademy/docs/content/general/concepts/what-is-the-factory-pattern/what-is-the-factory-pattern.md

 ## Example

-To illustrate the _factory pattern_, below provides a real world example, in Java, depicting potential considerations for a taxi and food delivery booking application.
-A user of the app will need to send a request for either a standard taxi, a large taxi, a mini bus or wish to have food delivered from a restaurant, however before the program understands their needs, which of the above requests needed remains unknown.
+To illustrate the factory pattern, below provides a real-world example, in Java, depicting potential considerations for a taxi and food delivery booking application.
+A user of the app will need to send a request for either a standard taxi, a large taxi, a mini bus, or wish to have food delivered from a restaurant.
+However, before the program understands their needs, the needed request needed remains unknown.
 When a request object is created, an estimated price is calculated and returned.

 Below provides a parent abstract class of a taxi request: